Updated October 7, 2020

 Here are a few things to consider explaining when you go over the lease agreement:

-Being straightforward about your lease agreement will leave the very little grey area.
+Being straightforward about your lease agreement will leave the minimal grey area.
 This will help you and your tenants start the lease out on good terms.

 Listen to Complaints With an Open Mind

 Part of being a landlord is dealing with tedious complaints and odd requests.
 All of your tenants will have problems at some point, and no matter what you think about the situation, you’ll need to handle it respectfully.